Unveiling the dark Universe with HI and EMBER-2: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for his valuable comments that helped improve this work.
 The \fb{} simulation was supported in part by computing allocations at the Swiss National Supercomputing Centre (CSCS) under project IDs s697, s698, and uzh18.
 The \fbb{}{} simulation was supported by computing allocations at CSCS under project IDs s1255 and uzh18.
 MB and RF acknowledge financial support from the Swiss National Science Foundation (grant no 200021\_188552 and CRSII5\_193826).
 DAA acknowledges support from NSF CAREER award AST-2442788, NASA grant ATP23-0156, STScI grants JWST-GO-01712.009-A, JWST-AR-04357.001-A, and JWST-AR-05366.005-A, an Alfred P. Sloan Research Fellowship, and Cottrell Scholar Award CS-CSA-2023-028 by the Research Corporation for Science Advancement.
+JG gratefully acknowledges funding via STFC grant ST/Y001133/1.
 This work made use of infrastructure services provided by \href{www.s3it.uzh.ch}{S3IT}, the Service and Support for Science IT team at the University of Zurich.
 The following software was used in this work: Numpy \citep{harris_2020}, Matplotlib \citep{hunter_2007}, scikit-learn \citep{pedregosa_2011} and PyTorch \citep{paszke_2019}.